zanedr/front-end-submissions-public/1611/mod-3/self-directed/charlie-dunn/self-directed-rubric.md

-### Project Scope

-A good project idea should:

-* Break down into logical iterations so that you can deliver a strong product on every check-in
-* Be something that real people would want to use to solve a problem
-* Have enough *technical* challenge to be worth your time (as opposed to a *content* challenge)
+Notes:

 ### Feature Delivery

 **1. Completion**

 * 4: Developer completed all the user stories and requirements set in check-ins in timely manner.
-* 3: Developer completed all the user stories and requirements set during check-ins.
-* 2: Developer completed most of the user stories and requirements set during check-ins.
-* 1: Developer completed the user stories and requirements partially.

 **2. Organization**